Back to all fellows

 Biography

-Cynthia is a Chief Curator in her institution.
-Her day-to-day activities are numerous and involve the basic documentation and research of collections that are not on display and have not currently been documented (either brought in by archaeologists or vendors).
+Cynthia is Chief Curator and Documentation Officer in her institution.
+Her day-to-day activities are numerous and involve the documentation and research of collections that are not on display and have not currently been documented (either brought in by archaeologists or vendors).
 She also conducts necessary and constant house-keeping because the climate in Lagos means that dust settles on objects easily.
-Cynthia also has to redo tag cards that have experiences wear and tear and to carry out inventories of the collections.
+Cynthia also creates tag cards that have experienced wear and tear, and carries out inventories of the collections.

 Cynthia is also the Head of the Export Permit Unit within the Documentation Department of her institution.
-This Unit ensures that collections that are going our on exhibition within and outside the country are well documented and are issued with a clearance permit to travel.
-It is also a Unit that fives receipts to travelers with an assurance that the items they are traveling with are non-antiquities (as a lot of classical works are copied).
+This Unit ensures that collections that are going out on exhibition within and outside the country are well documented and are issued with a clearance permit to travel.
+It is also a Unit that gives receipts to travellers with an assurance that the items they are traveling with are non-antiquities, as a lot of classical works are copied.

 Cynthia has worked to document objects that were repatriated from various countries and put together an exhibition on these pieces.
 Since participating in the ITP in 2010, she has been actively involved in several exhibitions in her institution.